villacortafritz/Application-of-Statistics-in-an-Unordered-Set/README.md

-  display (displays the predefined values like #1), displayAll (displays the predefined values like #2), sum (gets the sum of all elements inside a set), mean median mode geetSmallest getLargest clear checks if set is empty printHistogram(displays the Histogram per set)
+  display (displays the predefined values like #1), displayAll (displays the predefined values like #2), sum (gets the sum of all elements inside a set), mean, median, mode, getSmallest, getLargest, clear, checks if set is empty, printHistogram(displays the Histogram per set)